fmidev/firedanger-smartmet/README.md

-# SmartMet-server for Harvester Sesaons service
+# SmartMet-server for Hackathon in Chile

-Mainly for showing ERA5 Land grib datasets and HOPS hydrological forecasts from seasonal and weather forecast data.
+Mainly for showing ERA5 Land grib datasets and seasonal and weather forecast data.
-This entails a mix of GRID and non-grid smartmet-server plugins to run.
-It is now being run on a WEkEO cloud server running Ubuntu.
-... let's see how it works:
+This entails a GRID  smartmet-server and related plugins to run. ... let's see how it works:

 First prepare a data directory at the same level as this cloned directory (../data) and `ln -s smartmet-server/config ../config`
 Then you can let docker-compose build and run everything else.